Foods that are toxic to dogs

 Why is chocolate bad for dogs?

-It contains theobromine, which a dog clears far more slowly than we do: it builds up and affects the heart and nerves.
+It contains theobromine, which dogs clear far more slowly than we do: it builds up and attacks the heart and the nervous system.
 The darker the chocolate (cocoa, baking chocolate), the more concentrated and dangerous it is; milk chocolate is far less so.
-If your dog eats some, keep the packaging and call.
+If he eats some, keep the packaging and call.

 What should I do if my dog has eaten chocolate?

-Call your vet or an animal poison centre without waiting, even if your dog seems fine: the amount, the type of chocolate, their weight and the time they ate it all guide the decision, which is why keeping the packaging matters.
-Don't make them vomit on your own initiative: it's the vet who decides whether that's advised.
+Call your vet or an animal poison centre without waiting, even if your dog seems fine: the amount, the type of chocolate, his weight and the time he ate it all guide the decision, which is why keeping the packaging matters.
+Don't make him sick yourself: it's your vet who decides whether that's needed.

 Why are grapes toxic to dogs?

-Fresh grapes and raisins alike can cause kidney damage, at an unpredictable dose: small amounts have been enough to make some dogs seriously ill.
-Cakes, breads and mueslis with raisins count too.
-Any amount eaten is treated as an emergency, before symptoms appear.
+Both fresh grapes and raisins can damage the kidneys, at an unpredictable dose: small amounts have been enough to make some dogs seriously ill.
+Fruit cakes, breads and mueslis with raisins count too.
+From the moment he swallows any, treat it as an emergency, before the first symptoms even show.

-My dog ate milk chocolate, is it serious?
+My dog has eaten milk chocolate, is that serious?

 The type matters: milk chocolate is far less concentrated in theobromine than dark chocolate, cocoa or baking chocolate.
-But how serious it is also depends on the amount swallowed and the dog's weight, and that can't be judged alone.
-Keep the packaging and call your vet or a poison centre for guidance.
+But how serious it is also depends on the amount swallowed and on your dog's weight, and that isn't yours to judge alone.
+Keep the packaging and call the vet or a poison centre so you're guided.

-It's a sweetener (also called "birch sugar") found in "sugar-free" chewing gum, sweets and cakes, some toothpastes and sometimes peanut butter.
-It's very toxic even in small amounts: a sharp drop in blood sugar, then a risk to the liver.
-It's an emergency, so bring the packaging and call straight away.
+It's a sweetener (also called "birch sugar") found in chewing gum, sweets and "sugar-free" baked goods, in some toothpastes and sometimes in peanut butter.
+It is highly toxic even in small amounts: a sudden crash in blood sugar, then a risk to the liver.
+This is an emergency: bring the packaging and call straight away.

-How long after eating something should I worry?
+How long after swallowing something should I start to worry?

-It varies with the toxin, and it's often deceptive: signs from grapes or alliums can appear several days later, and antifreeze acts silently before any symptom.
-So the rule is simple: don't wait and see, call as soon as you suspect your dog has eaten something.
+It varies with the substance, and it's often deceptive: signs from grapes, onion or garlic can appear several days later; with antifreeze, a dog may first stagger as if drunk, then seem to be doing better while his kidneys are quietly being damaged.
+So the rule is simple: don't wait and see, call as soon as you suspect he has swallowed something.